machinat/sociably/website/docs/using-states.md

 );
 ```

-`controller.channelState(channel)` method returns an accessor to the chat state.
+`controller.threadState(thread)` method returns an accessor to the chat state.
 The state data is stored in key-value pairs, like a JavaScript `Map`.

 `accessor.get(key)` resolves the value saved on a key.